vlandham/vlandham.github.com/_drafts/multivariate_maps.md

 Source: [Choropleth Hillshade](https://github.com/jwasilgeo/choropleth-hillshade)

-A ArcGIS add-on for creating hillshaded versions of choropleth maps.
-I don't use ArcGIS, but its fun to see a generic tool to create these kinds of maps.
+This tool is provided as an ArcGIS add-on for creating hillshaded versions of choropleth maps.
+I don't use ArcGIS, but its interesting to see a generic tool to create these kinds of maps.

 **Topographical Crime Maps**